Swamp: Hydrology

 Swamps are characterized by their saturated soils and slow-moving waters.
 The water that accumulates in swamps comes from a variety of sources including precipitation, groundwater, tides and/or freshwater flooding.
 These hydrologic pathways all contribute to how energy and nutrients flow in and out of the ecosystem.
 As water flows through the swamp, nutrients, sediment and pollutants are naturally filtered out.
 Chemicals like phosphorus and nitrogen that end up in waterways get absorbed and used by the aquatic plants within the swamp, purifying the water.
 Any remaining or excess chemicals present will accumulate at the bottom of the swamp, being removed from the water and buried within the sediment.
-The biogeochemical environment of a swamp is dependent on its hydrology, affecting the levels and availability of resources like oxygen, nutrients, water pH and toxicity, which will influence the whole ecosystem.
+The hydrology of a swamp is a key factor in its biogeochemical environment, which includes the levels and availability of resources like oxygen, nutrients, pH, and toxicity.

 Values and ecosystem services

-Swamps and other wetlands have traditionally held a very low property value compared to fields, prairies, or woodlands.
-They have a reputation for being unproductive land that cannot easily be utilized for human activities, other than hunting, trapping, or fishing.
-Farmers, for example, typically drained swamps next to their fields so as to gain more land usable for planting crops, both historically, and to a lesser extent, presently.
-On the other hand, swamps can (and do) play a beneficial ecological role in the overall functions of the natural environment and provide a variety of resources that many species depend on.
+Swamps play a beneficial ecological role in the overall functions of the natural environment and provide a variety of resources that many species depend on.
 Swamps and other wetlands have shown to be a natural form of flood management and defense against flooding.
 In such circumstances where flooding does occur, swamps absorb and use the excess water within the wetland, preventing it from traveling and flooding surrounding areas.
 Dense vegetation within the swamp also provides soil stability to the land, holding soils and sediment in place whilst preventing erosion and land loss.
 Swamps are an abundant and valuable source of fresh water and oxygen for all life, and they are often breeding grounds for a wide variety of species.

+Human uses

+Swamps and other wetlands have traditionally held a very low property value compared to fields, prairies, or woodlands.
+They have a reputation for being unproductive land that cannot easily be utilized for human activities, other than hunting, trapping, or fishing.
+Farmers, for example, typically drained swamps next to their fields so as to gain more land usable for planting crops, both historically, and to a lesser extent, presently.

-Floodplain swamps are an important resource in the production and distribution of fish.
+On the other hand, floodplain swamps are an important resource in the production and distribution of fish.
 Two thirds of global fish and shellfish are commercially harvested and dependent on wetlands.